decentraland/adr/content/ADR-145-pick-realm-v2.md

 _Description_:

-Exposing the available resources of Catalyst Nodes publicly poses a security risk, and thus, their estimation should be conducted within the Catalyst itself (_specifically in the BFF_), rather than in the Kernel.
+Exposing the available resources of Catalyst Nodes publicly poses a security risk, and thus, their estimation should be conducted within the Catalyst itself, rather than in the Kernel.

-Consequently, the BFF will utilize the `acceptingUsers` field in the `/about` endpoint to leverage the calculation of this value.
-The logic on the Kernel side will be straightforward, involving filtering out Catalysts with a value of false for this field.
+Consequently, the Catalyst will utilize the `acceptingUsers` field, which will be returned as part of the realm description in a specific endpoint, to leverage the calculation of this value.
+The logic on the Kernel side will be straightforward, involving filtering out nodes with a value of false for this field.

-On the other hand, the BFF will implement a set of rules to determine the value of `acceptingUsers`.
+On the other hand, the Catalyst will implement a set of rules to determine the value of `acceptingUsers`.
 The `acceptingUsers` field will be set to false if:
 - The maximum number of users for the server has been reached, with the maximum amount being specified through environment variables.
 - The CPU is at 90% or higher
 - The memory usage is at 90% or higher